Pie Susu Bali

 • Using the beater attachment, mix at the lowest speed, until the mixture resembles coarse breadcrumbs.

-• While the mixer is mixing, in a separate container, add the iced water, eggs, and sweetened condensed milk.
+• While the mixer is mixing, in a separate container, add the iced water, eggs, sweetened condensed milk, and milk paste if using.
 Mix to combine.

 • Continuing at the lowest speed, pour the liquid mixture into the mixing bowl.
 Mix until just combined and a dough is formed.
 Be careful not to overmix.